adobe/aepsdk-concierge-android/Documentation/style-guide.md

-# BrandConcierge Style Guide (Android)
+# Brand Concierge Style Guide (Android)

-This document provides a comprehensive reference for all styling properties supported by the BrandConcierge extension on Android.
+This document provides a comprehensive reference for all styling properties supported by the Brand Concierge extension on Android.
 Themes are configured using JSON files that follow a web-compatible CSS variable format.

 ## Table of Contents